Find your perfect trip

 Meal Included: Breakfast, Lunch, and Dinner

-Day 08: Trek to Ghandruk to Nayapul to Pokhara (4 – 5 Hr)
+Day 08: Trek to Ghandruk to Nayapul and Drive back to Pokhara (4 – 5 Hr)

 We trek back to Pokhara from Ghandruk.
 Walk downhill on a pleasant trail and enjoy the beautiful surroundings to reach Nayapul.
 Upon reaching Nayapul, drive back to Pokhara in a vehicle.
 Stay Overnight at a hotel.